woblerr/gpbackman/COMMANDS.md

 To delete information about backups older than the given number of days, use the --older-than-day option.
 Only --older-than-days or --before-timestamp option must be specified, not both.

-Use --database to clean deleted backup history only for the specified database.
-Without --database, cleanup removes matching deleted backup history for all databases in the history database.
+Use --database to clean history only for the specified database.
+Without --database, cleanup includes deleted backup history for all databases in the history database.
+Database names are matched exactly and case-sensitively against backup history.

 The gpbackup_history.db file location can be set using the --history-db option.
 Can be specified only once.
 The full path to the file is required.